RenatsB/CrowdSim/README.md

 ---

+### Possible usage and applications

+This system can be used for psychology and behaviour research, statistical analysis - all in scope of Black Friday situation or similar.
+The tool provides a set of controls to tailor the crowd to a certain requirement.
+It provides not complete, but a wide selection of personality parameters and a few basic controls for generation of the simulation area.

+---

 ### Possible extensions

 The simulation, if the stress and inter-agent fighting is removed, or changed to a value in a magnetic field, can be extended to simulate a ferromagnetic liquid.
 In this case, the *"product"* will become a **magnet**, and each agent will become a single particle of the ferromagnetic substance.
 This can be then used to render the resulting shape.